paper-trail-gem/paper_trail/README.md

 The `object` column ends up storing a lot of duplicate data if you have models that have many columns, and that are updated many times.
 You can save ~50% of storage space by removing the column from the versions table.
 It's important to note that this will disable `reify` and `where_object`.

+### 6.e.
+Custom Primary Key for the versions Association

+The versions table by default uses the class `primary_key` for the association.
+If you want another column to be used for the association, you can override the `primary_key_for_has_many_versions` method of the `PaperTrail::ModelConfig` class or use the `paper_trail-configurable_item_id` gem.

 ## 7. Testing